BEROCHLU/openai-cli-chatbot/README.md

 File analysis mode: (Use spaces around '|' and multiple files supported.)

-    User: Explain this code | /path/to/example.py | /path/to/another_file.py
+    User: Explain these codes | /path/to/example.py | /path/to/another_file.py

 Exit: Press Enter with empty input to save the conversation history to `./history` folder.